axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 * [Build and Publish to Docker Hub](#build-and-publish-to-docker-hub)
 * [Deploy Updated Release](#deploy-updated-release)

-If you didn't make it all the way through the [last post](/deploy-phoenix-to-digital-ocean/), you can start by cloning the from the "Update docker-compose.yml for Digital Ocean deploy" [commit](https://github.com/axelclark/docker_phx/tree/a04ce03109b2afba93560f0184c93e3939940ee6) on my [axelclark/docker_phx](https://github.com/axelclark/docker_phx) project.
+If you didn't make it all the way through the [last post](/deploy-phoenix-to-digital-ocean/), you can start by cloning from the [Update docker-compose.yml for Digital Ocean deploy commit](https://github.com/axelclark/docker_phx/tree/a04ce03109b2afba93560f0184c93e3939940ee6) in my [axelclark/docker_phx](https://github.com/axelclark/docker_phx) project.
 If you just want to follow along, I've made a commit for each section below.

 ## Mix Test

-The first step in the workflow will be to run our automated test suite to reduce the bugs in production.
+The first step in the workflow will be to run our automated test suite when we push code to GitHub to hopefully reduce the bugs in production.
 With continuous deployment, if the tests pass after pushing changes to you GitHub master branch, the changes will automatically get deployed to production.

 GitHub Actions allow you to start with a [preconfigured workflow template](https://help.github.com/en/actions/getting-started-with-github-actions/starting-with-preconfigured-workflow-templates#adding-your-first-workflow-template).
+We'll use the template for Elixir.

 Click the "Actions" tab then "Set up this workflow"

 ![elixir-workflow](./elixir-workflow.png)

-We need to make some updates to the template using the [Phoenix example](https://github.com/marketplace/actions/setup-elixir#phoenix-example) from the [Setup Elixir](https://github.com/marketplace/actions/setup-elixir) template and the Continuous Integration GitHub Action [elixir.yml file](https://github.com/beam-community/elixir-companies/blob/master/.github/workflows/elixir.yml) from the Elixir Companies [website](https://elixir-companies.com/en) project [on GitHub](https://github.com/beam-community/elixir-companies).
+We need to make some updates to the Elixir template, the main change is to add the database.

+I used the [Phoenix example](https://github.com/marketplace/actions/setup-elixir#phoenix-example) from the [Setup Elixir](https://github.com/marketplace/actions/setup-elixir) template and the Continuous Integration GitHub Action [elixir.yml file](https://github.com/beam-community/elixir-companies/blob/master/.github/workflows/elixir.yml) from the Elixir Companies [website](https://elixir-companies.com/en) project [on GitHub](https://github.com/beam-community/elixir-companies).

 Here is the updated `elixir.yml` file, I'll discuss the details of each section below.